davesteele/comitup-watch/doc/comitup-watch.1.md

     A Comitup device with two WiFi interfaces, running in _appliance mode_, can show both an active SSID and local network information at the same time.

+    Note that all visible SSIDs are displayed in this column - not just those representing Comitup-enabled devices.

     SSID information is collected from **NetworkManager**.

     The accuracy of thie column is improved if there is an unconnected WiFi